 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not offer wifi capability.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the X1D have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Hasselblad X1D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.